 The Halloween weekend stranding of more than 1,000 airline passengers at Bradley International Airport in Hartford, Conn., brought the tarmac delay activists out in full force again, pushing for new laws that they claim would prevent lengthy ground delays.

 No one would claim that any of the new travel-related laws scheduled to take effect in 2010 are game-changers for travelers.
 They’re relatively minor: a new credit card rule here, a new airport security policy there.
-But what kind of law would really improve your travel experience next year?